10 Must-Dos in Sonoma Wine Country

 6. Go on a Sonoma County Safari

-Ride in an open-air vehicle, catching sight of gazelles, zebras, cheetahs, antelopes, giraffes, cape buffalo, and other exotic animals at Safari West Wildlife Preserve & African Tent Camp.
-Located in the rolling hills on the eastern edge of Santa Rosa, this 400-acre preserve houses about 700 animals in conditions close to their natural African habitat.
+Ride in an open-air vehicle to catch sight of gazelles, zebras, cheetahs, antelopes, giraffes, cape buffalo, and other exotic animals at Safari West Wildlife Preserve & African Tent Camp.
+Located in the rolling hills of Santa Rosa, this 400-acre preserve is home to about 700 animals in an environment close to their African habitat.

-Watch them socialize, eat, and play.
-After enjoying the day tour, you can spend the night sleeping in a luxury tent imported from Africa.
-Pale green canvas walls enclose plush beds, hot showers, and rustic but elegant trappings.
-It’s glam camping at its finest.
+Watch the animals socialize, eat, and play.
+After enjoying the day tour, you can spend the night in a luxury tent imported from Africa.
+Pale green canvas walls enclose plush beds and hot showers for glam destination camping at its finest.

-7. Visit Peanuts Country – Shulz’s Sonoma Homebase
+7. Visit Peanuts Country — Shulz’s Sonoma County Homebase

-This isn’t just Wine Country; it’s “Peanuts” Country, too.
-Famed cartoonist Charles Schulz – the creator of Charlie Brown, Snoopy, Lucy, Linus, and the entire Peanuts gang – called Sonoma County home for more than 40 years.
-At the 8,000-square-foot Charles M. Schulz Museum, you’ll find the world’s most extensive collection of original Peanuts artwork, watch animated Peanuts specials, view Peanuts products from the 1950s onward, and get to know the entire Peanuts gang a little better.
+Famed cartoonist Charles Schulz — the creator of Charlie Brown, Snoopy, and the entire Peanuts gang — called Sonoma County home for more than 40 years.
+At the 8,000-square-foot Charles M. Schulz Museum, you’ll see the world’s most extensive collection of original Peanuts artwork and animation, and browse character products from as far back as the 1950s.

 Renowned musicians of all styles perform in the 240-seat Schroeder Hall and 1,400-seat Weill Hall at Rohnert Park’s Green Music Center, a world-class performing arts center in the heart of Sonoma Wine Country.

-In Santa Rosa, the Luther Burbank Center for the Arts presents an eclectic mix of music, theater, dance, comedy, lectures, and family shows on its newly renovated stage in the 1,625-seat Ruth Finley Person Theater.
+In Santa Rosa, the Luther Burbank Center for the Arts presents an eclectic mix of music, theater, dance, comedy, and family shows on its newly renovated stage in the 1,625-seat theater.

-In a 120-year-old cannery building in downtown Santa Rosa, the 6th Street Playhouse offers music, drama, laughter, and tears in live theater performances.
+In a 120-year-old cannery building in downtown Santa Rosa, the 6th Street Playhouse offers music, drama, and laughter in live theater performances.

-For more options, check our listings for Music & Nightlife and Arts & Culture in Sonoma County.
+For more, check this listing for Music & Nightlife and Arts & Culture in Sonoma County.

 The interior of the Paul Mahder Gallery, Healdsburg